 'Text Relay' telephone calls (previously called 'Type-talk')

-If you are use the British Telecom 'Text Relay' service we can receive these calls, but please contact the main hospital switchboard on 01423 885959 who will advise the user department what to expect when the call is connected, to ensure your call is not rejected.
+If you are use the British Telecom 'Text Relay' service we can receive these calls, but please contact the main hospital switchboard on 01423 885959 who will advise the user department what to expect when the call is connected and ensure that your call is not rejected.

 Neckloops for the deafened service user